fedi-e2ee/public-key-directory-specification/Specification.md

 As a best-effort, good faith design decision, we will introduce the technical capability to "shred" Actor IDs (which may contain usernames, and usernames are definitely PII in scope of the *Right to be Forgotten*) and other fields.

-Consequently, we will add a layer of indirection to the underlying Message storage and SigSum integration, for handling sensitive attributes (e.g., Actor ID):
+Consequently, we will add a layer of indirection to the underlying Message storage and Sigsum integration, for handling sensitive attributes (e.g., Actor ID):

 1. Every Message will have a unique 256-bit random key.
 This can be generated client-side or provided by the Public Key